Doing Business in Slovenia

 - Contact the U.S. Embassy – If you are planning a visit to consider investment, let us know by sending an email to the contact addresses.

-- Visit Slovenian Public Agency for Entreprepneurship and Foreign Investment - JAPTI
+- Visit Slovenian Public Agency for the Promotion of Entrepreneurship, Innovation, Development, Investment and Tourism – SPIRIT

 - Contact local U.S. business support organizations, such as the American Chamber of Commerce in Slovenia.